2012cericc/CLI-Flashcards/README.md

 Constantly being quizzed really helped in quickly remembering terminology and concepts as opposed to just staring at notes.
 I find it a way for me to be able to steamroll through material and still retain it.

 This is a much improved version of that original program.
-This is also for me to practice programming and get used to using Github.
+This is also for me to practice programming, get used to using Github, and of course for my own personal use.